Tutti

 Photo by Antony Trivet

 The foundation of any good referral programme is, of course, happy customers.
 As in any industry, offering a good service isn't just about sticking to a brief and producing quality products, it is also about providing excellent customer service.
 Make sure that you are polite, friendly and efficient when dealing with clients, regardless of whether you meet in them in person or communicate digitally.
+Send a thank-you email with a preview of photos shortly after the event.
 We're social creatures, and if people like you as a person, they're more likely to go out of their way to see you succeed.

 Examples of referral initiatives include giving clients future discounts or gift cards when you successfully gain a new client from their recommendation.
 Make sure that you let your clients know how your programme works at the end of your session.